 -

-Configuration: 2-seat loveseat
+Configuration: 2-seat loveseat.

 -

-Upholstery: velvet
+Upholstery: velvet.

 -

-Frame/legs: wood frame; metal legs
+Frame/legs: wood frame; metal legs.

 -

-Charging: 2 USB ports on armrest
+Charging: 2 USB ports on the armrest.

 -

-Storage: under-seat compartment
+Storage: under-seat compartment.

 -

-Seating capacity: 2
+Seating capacity: 2.

 -

-Weight limit: 600 lb
+Weight limit: 600 lb.

 -

-Assembly: required; typical quick setup guidance provided
+Assembly: required; quick setup guidance included.

 -